phamtec/dsurf/README.md

 - Start to edit multiple objects at once.
 - Remove Sizeable.
 All elements are sizeable.
 - Remove Parentable.
 All elements are conceivably parentable.
+- Combine HUDable and Keyable into Commandable.
+Name makes a lot more sense.